Beginner Digital Strategy: A Diagnostic Checklist

 You can use Google Analytics to record and track what people are doing on your website, but there are a number of other tools you can use to test your website user experience.

-It’s very important test usability on both mobile and desktop versions of your site.
-The experience will be different on each device and potentially have its own set of challenges and issues.
+It’s very important to test how people are using your site on both mobile and desktop devices (desktop and mobile).
+The experience will be different on each, and potentially have its own set of challenges and issues.

 Your options include: